rajeski/People_Analytics/README.md

 2. Mentorship - are new employees assigned tenured staff to help them to become long-term / successful employees?
 3. Promotions - what tangible career advancement opportunities does the company offer?
 4. Management - has a toxic work environment been ignored, e.g., in the Sales, Technical and Support Departments?
+5. Incentives - (classic) carrot versus stick management, i.e., Sales (unrealistic targets); Technical (issues with product releases) and Support (are bugs and/or other issues being reported but ignored?)